happybeing/svelte-wasi-with-rust/README.md

 ```bash
 cargo install wasm-bindgen-cli
 ```
-**Note:** make sure the version of `wasm-bindgen --version` matches the `wasm-bingen` module in `Cargo.toml` (/src/rust-wasi-example/Cargo.toml).
-If the versions don't match after doing `cargo install wasm-bindgen-cli && wasm-bindgen --version`, modify the version referred to in `Cargo.toml` to match that of the the CLI.
+**Note:** make sure `wasm-bindgen --version` matches the version of the `wasm-bingen` module in `Cargo.toml` (/src/rust-wasi-example/Cargo.toml).
+If the versions don't match after doing `cargo install wasm-bindgen-cli && wasm-bindgen --version`, modify the version referred to in `Cargo.toml` to match the CLI.

-You should only need the first and second parts of the version to match so for example, `wasm-bindgen --version` of 'wasm-bindgen 0.2.69' should work fine with Cargo.toml 'wasm-bindgen = "^0.2"').
+You should only need the first and second parts of the version to match, so for example `wasm-bindgen --version` of 'wasm-bindgen 0.2.69' should work fine with Cargo.toml 'wasm-bindgen = "^0.2"').
 ## Build
 If you don't have `yarn` use `npm run` instead of `yarn` in the following:
 ```bash